Alexey-Danilchenko/Kodak-DCS-Tools/Firmwares/README.md

 # Custom firmwares (build by me)

+All the firmwares below can be downloaded by clicking on firmware title.

-_WARNING_: firmwares when updated in all Kodak cameras have to be updated twice (just like production firmwares).
+__WARNING__: firmwares when updated in all Kodak cameras have to be updated twice (just like production firmwares).

 Firmwares with standalone service mode is no longer published here - they are still available as a part of DCSRemap and can be downloaded from there.
 Firmwares for ProBack 645 starting from version 3.3.8 support enabling service mode directly in camera and no longer need special firmware for remap.